lizmat/articles/dont-fear-the-grepper-5.md

 Because that is also just a block, just as it was with `.map` or `for`!

 ## Conclusion
 This concludes the fifth part of the series, this time introducing the `next` and `last` loop control flow statements.
 And hopefully instilled the notion that a `for` loop is nothing but a `.map` that is only executed for its side-effects.
-And that blocks have signatures, that can be specified in many other places, such as with an `if`.
+Also that blocks have signatures, that can be specified in many other situations in Raku code, such as with an `if`.

 Questions and comments are always welcome.
 You can also drop into the [#raku-beginner](https://web.libera.chat/?channel=#raku-beginner) channel on Libera.chat, or on Discord if you'd like to have more immediate feedback.